apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication.md

 ## Server Configuration

-Remember that OpenID Connect features of CAS require session affinity (and optionally session replication), as the authorization responses throughout the login flow are stored via server-backed session storage mechanisms.
+Remember that OpenID Connect features of CAS require session affinity (and optionally session replication), by default as the authorization responses throughout the login flow are stored via server-backed session storage mechanisms.
 You will need to configure your deployment environment and load-balancers accordingly.

 ## Session Replication